michaeljclark/michaeljclark.github.io/index.md

 sp |→| rbx |  | a0 |→| r8  |  | a3 |→| r11 |  | a6 |→| r14
 t0 |→| rsi |  | a1 |→| r9  |  | a4 |→| r12 |  | a7 |→| r1

+The remaining unallocated registers are stored in a memory spill area accessed using the `rbp` register. e.g. `qword [rbp+0xF8]` would be used to access `t4`.

 _**Translator temporaries**_

-The rv8 binary translator needs to use a few host registers to point to translator internal structures and for use as temporary registers for the emulation of various instructions, for example a store instructions require the use of two temporary registers if both register operands are in the spill area.
+The rv8 translator needs to use several host registers to point to translator internal structures and for use as temporary registers for the emulation of many instructions, for example a store instructions require the use of two temporary registers if both register operands are in the spill area.
 The translator uses the following x86-64 host registers as temporaries leaving